evernym/verity/verity/src/test/scala/com/evernym/verity/msgoutbox/base/interface/description.md

 The list of changes is prioritized and detalized in accordance with priority

 * Create an interface for RelResolver interaction and implement it in a class (but do not remove the code of RelResolver, just query the actor)
-* Do the same for MsgStore and call it MessageRepository
+* Do the same for MsgStore/MessageMeta/MsgLoader and call it MessageRepository
 * Create an OutboxService that implements flow described in `outbox-service.puml`
 * Create tests for OutboxService, MessageRepository and RelResolver implementations

 (at this point we should be ready to integrate the Outbox to outer system)

 * Get rid from call from Outbox and MessageMeta to RelResolver and MsgStore and redirect them through interfaces
-* Eliminate RelResovler and MsgStore actors
+* Eliminate RelResolver and MsgStore actors
-* Rework the Dispatcher hierarchy to avoid actor usage
 * Cover everything with unit tests.

 With these things done we will receive Outbox as a module that is clean and easy to test and integrate